bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 $CMD ...
 2>&1 | tee -a $LOGS_PATH/main_log.txt
 ```
 in the training slurm script.

-XXX: add a pulse script that will report to the outside world when the training job is on the backburner (or perhaps not even scheduled).

 XXX: we could also add various other diagnostics appended to the main log file. e.g. shared memory, etc.